 Estimated direct costs of flood control works in a C+D+M1+M2 design configuration include preliminary construction cost of approximately 21.7 million of Euros, and the annual operation and maintenance costs of 274’000 Euros per year.
 Indirect (e.g.: resettlement costs and possible accident costs) and environmental costs were not included.
 In the present reservoir operation at Muzzone Dam, the AEFV maximum discharges for 50-year, 100-year and 200-year flood were simulated in the Coghinas Basin using HEC-RAS to assess the damage mitigation works’ effectiveness.
 The simulated flood inundation extents in terms water depths and flow velocities were processed through the flood damage assessment module in order to calculate the flood damage.
 Specifically, the land uses classes and the corresponding maximum damage values of Table 1 were used.
 The direct economic damages and areas of simulated floods is documented in Table 4.
 The estimated total damage reaches approximately 37.5 million of Euros in the 200-year flood.
 The flood return period in a cost-benefit analysis allow to determine if the future expected flooding risks is acceptable.
 In this analysis of the costs and benefits of flood control works in a C+D+M1+M2 design configuration, only the tangible monetary benefits were considered mainly from the reduction of damage costs.
 It has to be noted that areas outside the flooded area may also benefit from the flood mitigation.
 In such a “limited” cost-benefit analysis, the total estimated direct costs of flood control works were compared with the decrease in expected flood damage.
 The upper-left side of Figure 6 shows the relation between increasing flood damage reduction and flood return period, basically meaning that flood mitigation measures are more attractive in the case of high flood return period.
 The lower-left side of Figure 6 shows that the present-value benefits through reduction of projected flood damage and the present-value costs of C+D+M1+M2 flood control works will accumulate over time.
 It can be seen, that the benefits will exceed the costs after about 40 years, and net benefits will further increase over the lifetime of the investment.

 Considering the alternative operating rules (A1, A2, B1 and B2) at Muzzone Dam, the maximum discharges for 50-year, 100-year and 200-year flood were simulated in the Coghinas Basin to assess the damage mitigation effectiveness of C+D+M1+M2 flood control works.
 Results of the application of the proposed model showed that the cost-benefit analysis cannot pass the test for the assumed flooding probabilities.
 The reduced maximum flood discharge for either A1, A2, B1 and B2 proposed alternative rules will make the benefits in terms of flood damage reduction significantly lower than the total estimated direct costs of C+D+M1+M2 flood control works.
 In a trial-and-error procedure, the proposed approach was iteratively applied under different scenarios of reservoir operating rules and flood control works.
-This paper summarises the key results in the best scenario that includes a D+M1+M2 design configuration with estimated preliminary construction cost of approximately 13.6 million of Euros, and the annual operation and maintenance costs of 137’000 Euros per year.
+This paper summarises the key results in the best scenario that includes the B1 reservoir management, allowing in substantial reductions in downstream flood discharge, and D+M1+M2 design configuration with estimated preliminary construction cost of approximately 13.6 million of Euros, and the annual operation and maintenance costs of 137’000 Euros per year.
 In Figure 7, the inundation map in terms of water depth shows a significantly reduced total flooded area for the selected operating-design scenario that also reduces the paypack period up to 25 years after which the benefits will exceed the total costs.

 Conclusions